rapid7/metasploit-framework/Landing-Pull-Requests.md

  * [new ref]         refs/pull/1702/head -> origin/pr/1702
 ````

+Note the three PRs referenced at the top -- these are PRs that have changed since the last time you fetched from origin.
+Pretty handy.

 # Pre-merge testing

 Since we don't just merge blindly, create a local branch for testing, and merge there.
 Something like so: